Avondale Sky Tidal Bay (750ml)

 The vineyards of Avondale Sky are located on gentle southern slopes on the Avon Peninsula.
 Avondale Sky officially opened its doors as a winery in October of 2011.
 Stuart Creaser and Lorraine Vassalo bought the former St. Matthews church for $1.67, the same price the congregation paid for the building in 1844.
 In May 2011, the Carpenter Gothic-style building was lifted off its foundation and transported down the coast atop a car ferry.
 Today the former church is the retail shop at Avondale Sky.
 Many of the other buildings on the site have been re-purposed as well.
 Winemaker, Ben Swetnam, a Nova Scotian who graduated from the Niagara College Winery and Viticulture program is the winemaker and he crafts wines for a broad range of palates.

-The palate is soft yet crisp, with a subtle sweetness balanced by zippy acidity.
-The finish shows peach and citrus, with a hint of spice, and lingering minerality.
+The nose shows notes of apple, peach, and guava, with hints of lemongrass, custard and citrus blossom with stony minerality.
+The palate is soft yet crisp, with a subtle sweetness balanced by fresh acidity.
+The finish shows peach and citrus, with a subtle herbal note, and lingering floral and mineral notes.

-This wine is a blend of six separate ferments.
+This wine is a blend of nine separate ferments.
 A complex combination of different yeasts, fermentation vessels, terroirs, and of course different varieties were used to build as much character into this wine as possible.
+9.6% abv and 13 g/L RS.